davidpomerenke/ba/readme.md

 quantitative sciences.
 The uncertainty in question is quantifiable, so in it falls into the decision-theoretic category of risk and not into the decision-theoretic category of uncertainty.
-Measurement uncertainty is a well-developed theory (see <span id="ref:RND01V7wRHfk9" label="ref:RND01V7wRHfk9">\[ref:RND01V7wRHfk9\]</span>Runge 2007).
-Unlike the approaches of introducing indeterminacy in the forms of incommensurateness or vagueness – which are pursued and discarded as a solution to the argument against neutrality in <span id="ref:RNDOSiB2XiJlM" label="ref:RNDOSiB2XiJlM">\[ref:RNDOSiB2XiJlM\]</span>Broome 2004, pp.
-164-183 – uncertainty does not suffer from difficult problems such as greediness (aha what does that mean? explain it shortly?).
+Measurement uncertainty is a well-developed theory (see ).
+Unlike the approaches of introducing indeterminacy in the forms of incommensurateness or vagueness – which are pursued and discarded as a solution to the argument against neutrality in – uncertainty does not suffer from difficult problems such as greediness (aha what does that mean? explain it shortly?).

 The neutral value is affected by two kinds of uncertainty: The first kind of uncertainty arises from its definition.
 Sensitivity analysis of